stefanwalther/qliksense-extension-tutorial/tutorial/03-Lets-Get-Started--Hello-World-Example.md

 ![](images/03/03_output.png)

->**Hint:**
+>****
-If this is the first time that you are working with Qlik Sense (Desktop) I've added a step by step guide to the appendix which will guide you trough creating your first app and testing this extension.
+>If this is the first time that you are working with Qlik Sense (Desktop) I've added a step by step guide to the appendix which will guide you trough creating your first app and testing this extension.